gemssingaporestudentcouncil/innovationweek2020/index.md

 ### Hacker 254's Puzzle

 Ever heard of Cicada 3301?
 Well we invite you to take on a similar digital quest this Innovation Week.
-Can you solve the Puzzle?
+Can you solve Hacker 254's puzzle or will you fumble at the first step?

 More Details to Come.